Skip to main content

 “Like Star Wars 32 years prior, Avatar was an original sci-fi fantasy adventure, a cinema-first blockbuster that soared because it looked good, offered unique unto itself cinematic pleasures and delivered on what its obsessive auteur had promised for over a decade.
 That it didn’t spawn a multimedia empire has been seen as evidence that its success was a fluke, and maybe it was.
 But ten years later, that it wasn’t capitalizing on generational nostalgia or a prior cinematic glory has only made it that much more special compared to the blockbusters that followed.”

 Avatar couldn’t just be a new perspective on a timeless story, or a celebration of film's capacity for visual splendor, or a movie that just happened to win the lottery.
-It had to be this inside joke about Hollywood being out of touch with quality storytelling, and that's another part of why it is so frustrating that it was the film's detractors that decided to take control of its narrative.
+It had to be this inside joke we couldn't stop repeating about Hollywood being out of touch with quality storytelling, and that's another part of why it is so frustrating that it was the film's detractors that decided to take control of its narrative.
 I have to imagine we’re worse off for punishing this film the way we did.
 If "Endgame" was deserving of our laurels while Avatar was not, and if "Endgame’s" coup of Avatar’s title was justified, what are we really saying about what we want from Hollywood?

 A Place at the Table